 But what if you miss your Surya Namaskar at the crack of dawn?
 Well, you don’t need to worry much, it’s ultimately a workout that has both meditative and physiological benefits.
 Therefore, even if you miss your Surya Namaskar during sunrise (or even morning), you can also practice it in the evening.
 Just make sure you do it with an empty stomach.

 Remember, Surya Namaskar can be performed with your day-to-day food intake.
 However, it is always good to embrace a Sattvik diet.
-If Sattvik diet is a bit too much for you, you can also look towards a Rajasik diet while avoiding Tamsik food and beverages.
+If the Satvik diet is a bit too much for you, you can also look towards a Rajasik diet while avoiding Tamsik food and beverages.

 Lastly, Surya Namaskar is known to have several psychological benefits as well.
-The physical exercise has a visible impact on memory retention, anxiety, and even helps in battling insomnia.
+Physical exercise has a visible impact on memory retention, anxiety, and even helps in battling insomnia.

 Just imagine, all of this happens by merely devoting 10 minutes of your day to Surya Namaskar.
 After all, the sun is the source and bearer of life on earth.
 We must all seek good health from the sun.